 Secure your fence

-Most home insurance policies (including ours) don't cover gates, fencing or hedges, so you won’t be able to make a claim if a storm damages them.
+Most home insurance policies (including ours) don't cover gates, fencing or hedges.
+That means you won’t be able to make a claim if a storm damages them.

 Read our guide on how to prevent storm damage to fencing.